 Protein (Fig. 27) and carbohydrate (Fig. 28) concentrations revealed similar trends across the sampling period.
 In both the wet and dry season bay sites had the lowest mean concentrations of both protein and carbohydrates while these parameters were significantly higher for the mangrove and marsh sites, particularly in the case of the proteins.
 Both proteins and carbohydrates were highest in the mangrove zone which also had the highest TOC values.
 In general, the difference in concentration between the bay and the mangrove and marsh sites was larger for the proteins than for the carbohydrates, suggesting that the bay sites are either protein depleted and/or carbohydrate enriched compared to the other sites.
 The latter explanation is more plausible since bay water contains high proportion of carbohydrates (see below; Maie et al., 2005).
-It was also shown that seagrass UDOM contains a high proportion of carbohydrates were clearly higher in the wet season for the mangrove sites possibly as a result of higher primary productivity and exudation of carbohydrates during this period.
+It was also shown that seagrass UDOM contains a high proportion of carbohydrates (Maie et al., 2006).
+While no clear seasonal differences could be determined, the carbohydrates were clearly higher in the wet season for the mangrove sites possibly as a result of higher primary productivity and exudation of carbohydrates during this period.